List of Twin Peaks episodes: Season 1 (1990)

 The first season originally aired on ABC in the United States between April 8 and May 23, 1990, consisting of eight episodes.

-The feature-length pilot opens with the discovery of the plastic-wrapped body of high school student Laura Palmer, an event that profoundly impacts the residents of the small town of Twin Peaks, Washington.
-As the season progresses, FBI agent Dale Cooper and local sheriff Harry S. Truman investigate the murder and meet the town's residents, each quirky in their respective ways, as the seemingly normal appearance of the town begins to fade, revealing various secrets that expose it as disturbed and unsettling.
+The feature-length pilot, originally released in September 1989, opens with the discovery of the plastic-wrapped body of high school student Laura Palmer, an event that profoundly impacts the residents of the small town of Twin Peaks, Washington.
+With the help of local sheriff Harry S. Truman, FBI agent Dale Cooper investigates the murder, meeting the town's quirky residents and uncovering disturbing secrets.

 Season 2 (1990–91)

-The second season originally aired on ABC in the United States between September 30, 1990 and June 10, 1991, consisting of 22 episodes.
+The second season originally aired on ABC in the United States between September 30, 1990, and June 10, 1991, consisting of 22 episodes.

 Before the season began, a companion book, The Secret Diary of Laura Palmer, was published, several entries from which were featured during the season.
 In February 1991, Bob Iger, president of ABC Entertainment, announced plans to put Twin Peaks on hiatus.
 In May, Iger said, "it's unlikely that Twin Peaks will return".
 The series was ultimately cancelled after its second season, leaving it on a cliffhanger ending.

 The season continues Cooper's investigation of Laura's murder and explores the elusive "Black Lodge", which may hold the key to the events occurring in Twin Peaks.
 After receiving clues from a mysterious giant who appears to him in a dream and investigating a second murder, Cooper discovers the identity of Laura's killer.
 After the FBI suspends Cooper for participating in an unauthorized raid on One Eyed Jacks, his insane former partner, Windom Earle, arrives in Twin Peaks to confront him.